microsoft/adaptive-testing/README.md

 ## Citation

-If you find AdaTest or test trees useful in your work feel free to cite our ACL paper:
+If you find AdaTest or test trees useful in your work feel free to cite our ACL'22 paper:
 [Adaptive Testing and Debugging of NLP Models](https://aclanthology.org/2022.acl-long.230) (Ribeiro & Lundberg, ACL 2022)

 ## Contributing